intarchboard/draft-chokepoints/draft-iab-chokepoints-latest.md

 As John Gilmore said, “the internet interprets censorship as damage and routes around it.”
 Censorship and other forms of control relies on having an opportunity to exercise that control.
 Limiting the number of choke points and assuring that any unavoidable points are appropriately administered allows this valuable architectural property to persist.

 This emergent property of the Internet has proven to be one of its core features.
-By providing resilient communication, it also provides
+By providing resilient communication, it also provides [EDITOR'S NOTE: missing sentence end]

 At the same time, the Internet’s composition as a network of independent networks is valuable; imposing unnecessary constraints upon them is to be avoided.
 However, this does not mean that internet infrastructure providers are without guidance; in particular we note that the UN’s [Guiding Principles on Business and Human Rights](http://www.ohchr.org/Documents/Publications/GuidingPrinciplesBusinessHR_EN.pdf) is an already-existing framework for businesses (including Internet infrastructure providers) to make such decisions within while still respecting human rights -- including the right to Internet access.

 # Identifying Potential Choke Points

-new protocols and protocol extensions

-existing protocols
+[EDITOR'S NOTE: IMO (brian) this is more useful if split by why the choke point emerges, not past/future.
+Not sure the list of subsections below is exhaustive.]

+## Physical Infrastructure

+[EDITOR'S NOTE: usually a local problem: if there is only one access provider in a given area, that access provider is the Internet choke point from the point of view of users in the area.
+Note that physical monopolies are the focus of the network neutrality debate in some jurisdictions.]

+## Protocol Bootstrapping

+[EDITOR'S NOTE: some chokepoints emerge because a protocol is designed to point to some piece of infrastructure to start itself up.
+Question: does the DoH case fit here?]

+- DNS root servers
+- others?

+## Roots of Trust

+[EDITOR'S NOTE: lots of chokepoints in existing protocols are associated with defining trust roots.]

+- DNS: one global trust root, under ICANN policy control
+- RPKI: one trust root per RIR, under RIR policy control
+- Web PKI: largish set of trust roots, managed by platform/browser vendors, under CAB forum policy control (?)
+- others?

 # Techniques for Managing Potential Choke Points